cylc/cylc-admin/docs/proposal-group-trigger.md

 which is likely not the desired behaviour if there is any dependence between them (so, currently, we just avoid doing that).

-I propose that we change default manual triggering behaviour to:
+I propose that we change the default manual triggering to:
  1. respect any internal dependencies between the target tasks, and
  2. automatically satisfy any off-group (i.e., off-flow) prerequisites

 If there are no dependencies between the target tasks, this replicates current behaviour because (2) automatically satisfies all the prerequisites.

-If there are dependencies between the targeted tasks, this makes rerunning any sub-graph in Cylc 8 (where the tasks can be identified as a group) very easy.
+If there are any internal dependencies, this makes rerunning any sub-graph in Cylc 8 (where the tasks can be identified as a group) very easy.

 ## Implementation

+The group of tasks to trigger can be identified by family name, glob, or list.

-For the group of tasks, examine all prerequisites to find and satisfy any that point outside of the group, to:
+Examine all prerequisites, and set (satisfy) any that point outside of the group, to:
-- immediately trigger the "initial tasks" of the group, and
+- immediately trigger the initial tasks of the group, and
-- satisfy any off-flow prerequisites that would cause a stall
+- satisfy any off-flow prerequisites that would otherwise cause a stall

 ### Details

-   1. match n=0 and future tasks to command inputs and record all the task IDs
+   1. match n=0 and future tasks to command args, and record all the task IDs
-   1. (if not triggering with `--flow=new` then erase the previous flow from each task in the group, or perhaps require separate use of `cylc remove` for that)
+   1. (if not triggering with `--flow=new` then erase the previous flow from each task in the group - depends on remove extension implementation)
    1. examine the prerequisites of each task in the group
        - for n=0 tasks, just query their prerequisites
-       - for future tasks, use taskdef methods to predict their prerequisites
+       - for future tasks, use taskdef methods to compute their prerequisites
-   1. unsatisfy any in-flow prerequisites in existing (n=0) tasks
-       - ensures that dependencies get waited on when the tasks run
-       - (not needed for future tasks)
    1. satisfy any off-flow prerequisites
-       - spawns the owner tasks into n=0, and avoid future stall
+       - this spawns the owner tasks into n=0, avoiding a future stall
-   1. `cylc set --pre=all` any parentless in-group tasks (i.e. promote them to the task pool)
+   1. spawn any parentless tasks in the group (i.e. `cylc set --pre=all`)

+Note this also solves the problem of how to "trigger a whole cycle" easily, because it will automatically identify the initial tasks of the cycle, and set any off-flow (inter-cycle) prerequisites.

-### CLI
+### UI

-Even though the implementation just sets prerequisites within the target task group, the trigger command is the appropriate home for this because it targets multiple tasks at once, and the intention is always to trigger the (initial tasks of) the group right away - whereas `cylc set` just sets individual prerequisites or outputs on a single task.
+This should become the default behaviour of the trigger command.

-### Outputs?
+### QUESTIONS

-In principle we could also remove or set out-of-group outputs to prevent downstream flow-on.

-However, we would normally want the flow to continue if the rerun is successful, and if `cylc remove` is used first (for a past sub-graph) then it won't re-run downstream tasks beyond the group anyway.

-But we could make it option to not flow beyond the bounds of the task group.
+#### Un-satisfy existing in-group preprerequisites in existing n=0 tasks?

+Probably not.
+Users might want to pre-set some prerequisites before triggering the group.

+#### Prevent flow-on downstream of the group?

+I don't think we should do this.
+Rerunning a group of tasks should behave just like rerunning a single task in this respect.

 ### Example